 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

 In addition, the Department of Biology offers a number of scholarships and awards.
-These include the Outstanding Senior Award, the William P. Allyn Science Scholarship,

 The Catalog of Indiana State University is the document of

 authority for all students.
 The requirements given in the catalog supersede information issued by any